Mākena State Park

 Big Beach, also known as "Oneloa Beach" and "Mākena Beach", is a popular spot for sunbathing and bodyboarding by both tourists and locals.
 Big Beach is 1.5 mi long and more than 100 ft wide.
 The shore is fairly protected from wind.
 The "Makena cloud" that stretches from the top of Haleakalā to Kahoʻolawe is often overhead, cooling the sand.
+The beach is informally divided into three sections based on its main three entrances, commonly referred to as "Firsts", "Seconds", and "Thirds".
+This informal system provided a practical way to specify specific locations along the expansive beach.